Efficient Stochastic Gradient Descent for Learning with Distributionally Robust Optimization: Algorithm and Analysis

+-.05in Further addressed below is the question of choosing a {\em good} value for the step-length $\gamma$ and the sample growth sequence that obtains an optimal balance between the added computational burden of each iteration and the expected reduction in the optimality gap.
+We show for the case of strong-convex loss functions $l(\theta,\xi)$ that too slow a growth sequence, namely diminishing-factor growth (defined below), is inefficient; while constant-factor growth sequences are efficient in the sense that the expected optimality gap drops at a rate proportional to the increase in the computational effort.
+Extending these results to the convex and non-convex cases are subjects of our ongoing research.

-Our detailed analysis in the remainder of this section starts with an exact solution to the inner maximization problem, generalizing the bisection-search result in \citep{nd16,nd17}.
-The final two subsections establish various mathematical properties for our approach w.r.t.\ bias and convergence, respectively.
+Our detailed analysis starts with an estimation of the effort needed to obtain an exact solution to the inner maximization problem, followed by two subsections establishing various mathematical properties for our approach w.r.t.\ bias and convergence, respectively, thus providing theoretical justification for the settings in our algorithm.